 In a pint-sized mason jar, add bentonite clay, baking soda, salt, activated charcoal (if using) and spearmint essential oil.
-Mix together until spearmint essential oil is evenly distributed, then add the water and stevia and stir until well combined.
-I mix mine together and then blend it with an immersion blender until smooth.
+Mix together until spearmint essential oil is evenly distributed, then add a few tablespoons of water and stevia and stir until it has reached the consistency you prefer.
+To make it extra smooth with no lumps, I mix mine together and then blend it with an immersion blender for a few seconds.

 Brush as you would with regular toothpaste.
 It won’t foam like the stuff that contains sodium lauryl sulfate, but your mouth will feel amazingly clean afterwards.
 Follow with homemade mouthwash if desired.

 FREE Ebook: DIY Body Care Gifts Made Simple